Why Is My Check Engine Light On?

-California’s Lemon law helps protect buyers from ongoing car problems, but it doesn’t cover everything.
+California’s Lemon Law helps protect buyers from ongoing car problems, but it doesn’t cover everything.
 Our experienced lemon law attorney explains which defects are covered — and which ones aren’t.
-What Is a Vehicle Defect?
-For a car to be considered a lemon under California’s Lemon law, it must have been sold with a......
+Key Takeaways: What Is a Vehicle Defect?
+For a car to be considered a lemon under California’s Lemon Law, it must have been sold......

 Read MoreIs the Lemon Law Limited by Mileage?